-The Buddha uses a simile of a building with the peaked roof to illustrate how all unwholesome qualities have ignorance as their root, converge upon ignorance, and are eradicated with the eradication of ignorance.
+The Buddha uses a simile of a building with a peaked roof to illustrate how all unwholesome qualities have ignorance as their root, converge upon ignorance, and are eradicated with the eradication of ignorance.

 SN 20.1 Kūṭa sutta - Peak